 Teach Easier.
 Teach Better.
 In Canvas.

-- student-centered navigation practices such as clear and concise Syllabus pages, Calendar-scheduled Assignment pages, and clearly-articulated learning objectives
+- Student-centered navigation practices, such as clear and concise syllabus pages, calendar-scheduled assignment pages, and learning objectives

-- peer-to-peer learning and communication venues, such as peer review, group spaces and discussions, and collaborative Google document work
+- Peer-to-peer learning and communication venues, such as peer review, group spaces, discussions and collaborative work in Google documents

-- distributed learning frameworks, such as outcome-connected rubrics, learning objective-reinforcing quizzes and surveys, and student metacognitive prompts and reflections
+- Distributed learning frameworks, such as rubrics, quizzes, prompts and reflections that reinforce learning

-- UDL-inspired assignments that allow for personalized learning options via multiple means of content representation, student engagement, and expression of learning
+- Universal Design for Learning practices that allow for personalized learning options through multiple means of content representation, student engagement and expression of learning

 - Engage with a variety of demonstrations and models and evaluate which would be useful in their own course